CitrineInformatics/citrine-python/docs/source/workflows/performance_workflows.rst

 Performance workflows
 =====================

-A performance workflow runs cross-validation analysis on a predictor configuration
+A performance workflow runs cross-validation analysis on a predictor configuration.

 Registration and validation
 ---------------------------